MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 ### Typography
-Typography was not skipped, we tested different font famillies and typographic scales to ensure our product would be accessible and usable on every devices.
+Next was typography.
+I tested different font famillies and typographic scales to ensure our product would be accessible and usable on every devices.
 I also researched and picked an icon library (IBM carbon icons) that would fit our new typographic style and suit our needs for dashboard designs.

 {% include lazy-image.html src="/images/illustration-design-system-mentor-collective-03.jpg" alt="Screenshot of typography research in Figma" caption="Researching various font famillies and typographic scales" figClass="" %}